 .6 Age Group Vice Chair : The Age Group Vice Chair shall chair and have general charge of the affairs and property of the Division that develops and conducts the age group swimming program of WSI.

 .7 Finance Vice Chair : The Finance Vice Chair is the chief financial officer of WSI.
 The Finance Vice Chair shall chair and have general charge of the affairs and property of the division that includes the Treasury function, the development and implementation of an investment program for WSI’s working capital, funded reserves and endowment funds and the development and implementation of a marketing and fund-raising plan for WSI.
 The Finance Vice Chair, with the assistance of the Budget Committee, shall prepare an annual budget for WSI’s operations and present the budget for approval by the Board of Directors and the House of Delegates.
 In addition, the Finance Vice Chair shall cause to be conducted the audit required hereunder and shall review, or shall cause the Audit Committee to review, the annual audit report and recommend acceptance and appropriate action, if any, with regard thereto by the Board of Directors and the House of Delegates.
 The Finance Vice Chair is responsible for the adequacy of WSI’s system of internal financial and accounting controls.
 The Finance Vice Chair is the chair of the Finance and Budget Committees and a member of the Personnel Committee.
-Together with the Treasurer, the Finance Vice Chair is ultimately responsible for WSI’s compliance with Section 608.4.
+Together with the Paid Staff, the Finance Vice Chair is ultimately responsible for WSI’s compliance with Section 608.4.

 .8 Athlete Representatives : The Athlete Representatives shall serve as the liaison between the athletes who are members of WSI and the Board of Directors and House of Delegates.
 The Senior Athlete Representative shall chair the Athletes’ Committee.